jasonfilippou/crypto_rec_service/README.md

 ### Interacting with the API

-You can use plain `curl` calls, a tool like POSTMAN or even OpenAPI 3.
-Some details for Postman and OpenAPI follow.
+You can use plain `curl` calls, a tool like POSTMAN or even OpenAPI 3.0 Some details for Postman and OpenAPI follow.

 #### Postman

-We provide a POSTMAN collection in the file `Crypto Rec app.postman_collection.json`.
+We provide a POSTMAN collection in the file `Crypto_Rec_App.postman_collection.json`.
 This file has example calls that you can use to interact with the API.
-Every call to the crypto API has the `Authorization` header assigned to the string `Bearer {{BEARER_TOKEN}}`, where `{{BEARER_TOKEN}}` is a POSTMAN environment variable that contains the JWT returned by the authentication endpoint (see below, section "Registration & Authentication").
+Every call to the crypto API has the `Authorization` header assigned to the string `Bearer {{BEARER_TOKEN}}`, where `{{BEARER_TOKEN}}` is a POSTMAN environment variable that contains the JWT returned by the authentication endpoint (see below, section [User Registration & Authentication](#user-registration--authentication)).
 Here is how you can set this variable.
 First, click on the <span style="color:lightgreen">Environment Quick Look" icon on the upper-right corner</span>, then on <span style="color:red">"Edit"</span>: